zammad/zammad-documentation/migration-otrs.rst

 ..
-Note:: You can overwrite origin functions (we give example with import_single()) and modify behavior.
+Note:: You can overwrite origin functions (we give example with import_single() where we add `Attachment ContentType #{attachment['ContentType']}`) and modify behavior.
 May be you want/need more debug info - go edit the script and add what you need!